 This means that the initial part of any medical negligence investigation will need to identify the individual responsible for your negligent treatment.

 The individual against who your clinical negligence claim is made should have insurance that will cover any compensation.

 Anna’s determination to succeed, her communication skills, and her professional knowledge made what was a very difficult period for me much easier to endure and I would have no hesitation in recommending her, and the firm, as appropriate.

 It is possible to make hospital negligence claims against an NHS hospital.

 When making a compensation claim against the NHS, it will be made against the NHS Trust who was responsible.
 It will not be made against any individual healthcare professional.

 The NHS does have a procedure to claim compensation.
 If you are thinking about making a claim, it is recommended to seek legal advice.

-Medical Negligence Solicitors will be able to help you gather all the necessary evidence needed.
-This can help reduce the chance of your hospital negligence claim being rejected.
+Medical Negligence Solicitors will be able to help you gather all the necessary evidence needed to make a claim.
+This can help reduce the chance of your claim being rejected.

 Why should I make a claim against a hospital?

-Making a claim against a hospital may feel unethical.
+You may feel unethical when you make a claim against a hospital.
 However, if you have received negligent medical care, and if that negligence has impacted your quality of life, then it is fair to claim compensation.